Azure/iotedge-lorawan-starterkit/docs/adr/007_cups_firmware_upgrade.md

 ### Firmware upgrade flow

-1. The `package` parameter, along with URL pointing to the location of the firmware upgrade binary in a storage account, will be stored in the desired properties of the device twin of the concentrator running the Basics Station.
-   Those values reflect the up-to-date firmware version that needs to be used when communicating with the CUPS server.
-The firmware upgrade is initiated through updating these parameters in the concentrator device twin.
+1. When provisioning a device that will need firmware upgrades, the end user should generate a `sig-0.key` and store it on the device and in a centralized repository of their own choice (example on how to generate it can be found in the appendix, and [LoRa Basics Station repository][lbs-example]).

+1. When a firmware upgrade needs to be provided to the device, the user should generate a digest of the executable file of the upgrade (as in examples mentioned above) and retrieve the CRC32 Checksum of the `sig-0.key`.
+Then 4 inputs (file, digest, checksum and new version) should be provided to the LoRa Device Provisioning CLI tool to properly upload the file to a blob storage and store the needed information in the concentrator twin (blob URL in storage, digest, checksum and the new version number).

-1. The Basics Station sends the CUPS request containing the currently used values.
+1. The Basics Station sends the CUPS request containing the currently used version (in the `package` field).

-1. The LNS determines if there are discrepanices between the values stored in the concentrator twin and the ones provided by the Station.
-If there are differences, the LNS will trigger the firmware upgrade by sending the correct values to the Basics Station.
-The Station will then execute the actual firmware upgrade.
+1. The LNS compares the values from the device twin and the CUPS request, and determines if an upgrade is required.
+If that's the case, the LNS will download the upgrade file from storage and send a properly populated response to the Basics Station.

+1. The Basics Station will then execute the actual firmware upgrade.

 ### IoT Hub related changes